When does it make sense to print on demand?

 When does it make sense to order pre-printed labels?

-When sequence management is critical
+1. When barcode sequence management is critical

 In mission-critical applications where it’s crucial to receive sequentially numbered, pre-scanned and verified barcodes, it’s best to leave your printing needs in the hands of your trusted solutions supplier.